doraadong/TraSig/README.md

   -yp PATHALIGN, --pathAlign PATHALIGN
-                        string, optional, path to the alignment genes list, set as 'None' if not doing alignment or using 'interaction' for alignment, default 'None'
+                        string, optional, path to the alignment genes list, set as 'None' if not doing alignment or using 'interaction' for alignment, default None

 ```